silencht/SG-SLAM/README.md

 We performed an experimental evaluation on the TUM dataset, the Bonn dataset, and the OpenLORIS-Scene dataset.
 The results show that SG-SLAM is not only one of the most real-time, accurate, and robust systems in dynamic scenes, but also allows the creation of intuitive semantic metric maps.

+（For the Chinese version, see the README-zh.md file in the directory）

+（中文版本见目录下README-zh.md文件）

 ![sg-slam](./doc/sg-slam-system-overview.png)

 **Figure1**.
 Overview of the framework of the SG-SLAM system.
 The original work of ORB-SLAM2 is presented on an aqua-green background, while **our main new or modified work is presented on a red background**.